+You only have 24 hours a day!
 How realistic is it to have every bucket filled up to the top at any given moment?
-(Only 24 hours a day!)

 What’s the point of filling up the money bucket when it is already full, but the other buckets are bone dry?

-(BTW: How much water do you need to fill up your money bucket to the top?
-In other words: What is "enough" for you?)
+How much water do you need to fill up your money bucket to the top?
+In other words: What is “enough” for you?